Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Fresno State and its opponents have scored at least 58.5 points -- this matchup's over/under -- just two times this season.
+- Fresno State and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this season.

-- The two teams combine to average 58.3 points per game, 0.2 less than the total in this contest.
+- Friday's over/under is 1.2 points higher than the combined 58.3 PPG average of the two teams.

-- This contest's total is one point fewer than the 59.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is equal to the 59.5 points per game these two squads have combined to allow this season.

+- The Bulldogs and their opponents have scored an average of 62.1 points per game in 2021, 2.6 more than Friday's total.

 Fresno State Stats and Trends

-- The Bulldogs have been favored by 30.5 points or more once this season and covered the spread.
+- The Bulldogs covered the spread in their only game when favored by 30 points or more.

-- Fresno State's games this year have gone over the total in two out of four opportunities (50%).
+- Fresno State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Fresno State is 2-0 against the spread and 2-0 overall this season when the team records more than 40 points.
+- Fresno State is 2-0 against the spread and 2-0 overall in games when it records more than 40.0 points.

-- When Fresno State piles up more than 475.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Fresno State totals over 475.3 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Bulldogs have turned the ball over three more times (8 total) than the Rebels have forced a turnover (5) this season.